tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/OnlineShoppingCart/README.md

 **If the choice is 8:**

-Display the exit message.
+4.Display the exit message.

-Stop the program.
+5.Stop the program.

-If an invalid choice is entered, display an appropriate error message.
+6.If an invalid choice is entered, display an appropriate error message.

-Repeat the menu until the user chooses the Exit option.
+7.Repeat the menu until the user chooses the Exit option.

-Stop.
+8.Stop.

 **5. Time Complexity**